nf-core/dualrnaseq/docs/usage.md

 ##### Host tRNA

 We have specified this parameter for users familiar with the [Gencode gene annotations](https://www.gencodegenes.org/).
 Their annotative files include lncRNAs, snoRNAs, rRNAs and other non-coding genes except tRNAs. tRNAs are available in another gff file (predicted tRNA genes).
-The tRNA gff file looks a little different than the main annotation file, so we don't recommend adding other gff file in the tRNA gff file path place.
+The tRNA gff file looks a little different than the main annotation file, so we don't recommend adding different GFF files in its place.

 ##### Warning!
 The nf-core/dualrnaseq pipeline does not support iGenomes

-Many nf-core pipelines provide a possibility to use iGenomes [Reference genomes](https://nf-co.re/usage/reference_genomes).
+Many nf-core pipelines provide an option to use iGenomes [Reference genomes](https://nf-co.re/usage/reference_genomes).
 However, the nf-core/dualrnaseq pipeline does not support this functionality.
+Thie pipeline requires GFF files and not GTF files.

 ### 4.2 Annotation